-XXI CENTURY COMPETENCIES:
+XXI CENTURY Competencies:

 These are competencies that people need in order to be able to take on the challenges of the XXI century and the current economic and social context.
+SKILL: The aptitude of an individual's for completing a given task, activity, or action.